lnp2pBot/doc-site/english/src/resolving-disputes.md

 # Resolving disputes

 When a user initiates a dispute, a message is sent by the bot to the dispute channel.
 Only **solvers** can take it by tapping the **Take dispute** button.
+Before taking a dispute, the solver must be sure that he/she have the community setted up, to set up the community, the solver must run the command `/setcomm @community-group`.

 ![Dispute Capture](./assets/images/dispute.jpg)